gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 ## Prepare the raw data, if no longer available

 The data needed here has been uploaded in [Workshop 2 - Working with MinIO Object Storage](../02a-minio-object-storage).
 You can skip this section, if you still have the raw data available in MinIO.
-We are using the `mc` command to load the data:
+We are using the `mc` command to load the raw airport and flight data:

 Create the flight bucket: